-How can COVID-19 patients get CCP?
+How can patients with COVID-19 get CCP?

 Is convalescent plasma transfusion safe?

-- Plasma transfusion is generally considered a low-risk procedure but it is not free of risk.
+- Plasma transfusion is generally considered a low-risk treatment but it is not free of risk.
 Each donation undergoes extensive testing and processing for safety and quality as required by AABB and the FDA.
-Early research into the use of CCP suggests that it may be a safe and effective therapy that reduces the length and severity of the COVID-19.
+Early research into the use of CCP suggests that it may be a safe and effective therapy that reduces the length and severity of COVID-19.
 AABB-accredited hospitals have chosen to meet voluntary quality and safety standards as part of their commitment to patient safety.

 - The Mayo Clinic coordinated the largest safety study to date of CCP transfusion, covering tens of thousands of patients; their results consistently found that the risks associated with CCP transfusion are no different than those for transfusion of plasma.